 Insurance fraud isn't just the work of organized crime rings.
-Most fraud occurs when ordinary people inflate a claim by a few hundred dollars, and many who commit soft fraud don't think of it as fraud at all.
-But whether intentional or opportunistic, the Coalition Against Insurance Fraud estimates insurance fraud costs the U.S. $308.6 billion annually.
-That works out to about $900 more per policyholder each year in higher premiums.
+Ordinary people inflate claims by a few hundred dollars, and many who commit soft fraud don't think of it as fraud at all.
+The Coalition Against Insurance Fraud estimates insurance fraud costs the U.S. $308.6 billion annually, roughly $900 more per policyholder each year in higher premiums.
 These costs don't disappear.
 They're distributed across all policyholders.
 When someone inflates a repair estimate or stages an accident, honest policyholders pay for it.

 How Insurance Fraud Affects Insurance Rates

-Insurance fraud costs the U.S. $308.6 billion annually, and honest policyholders pay the cost through higher premiums.
+Insurance fraud costs the U.S. $308.6 billion annually.
+Honest policyholders pay for it through higher premiums.

 Advertising & Editorial Disclosure

 - Insurance fraud costs the U.S. $308.6 billion annually, according to the Coalition Against Insurance Fraud.
-That translates to about $900 per policyholder in higher premiums each year.
+That translates to roughly $900 per policyholder in higher premiums each year.

 - Hard fraud (deliberate schemes) and soft fraud (opportunistic claim inflation) both raise premiums for all policyholders.

-- Auto insurance fraud, including staged accidents, personal injury protection (PIP) fraud and inflated glass claims, is the most prevalent type by volume.
+- Auto insurance fraud, including staged accidents, personal injury protection (PIP) fraud and inflated glass claims, accounts for the highest claim volume.

 - Contractor fraud after natural disasters, including inflated repair estimates and roofing scams, is a growing driver of homeowners insurance losses.